oarabiledev/innerscope/docs/ELEMENTS.md

 use **DocumentFragments**
 Also reduce usage of innerHTML, that causes a re-render by the web engine of the HTML, that is time consuming and makes apps slow.
+I also recommend using the destroy function instead of hide or gone for components that will not return.